Refrigerant Pressures and Boiling Points: Everything You Need to Know

 Table of Contents

-• Boiling Point of Refrigerant in Celsius: It’s the temperature at which refrigerant turns from liquid to vapor.
+• Boiling Point of Refrigerant in Celsius: The exact temperature at which the refrigerant changes from liquid to vapor.

 🟡 Running Pressure (Operating Pressure)

-Running pressure is observed when the HVAC system is actively cooling or heating.
-It differs based on:
+Running pressure is observed when the system is actively working.
+It depends on:

 • Ambient temperature